 Here are a few examples of customer-facing knowledge base articles I’ve written.

-I wrote this article for the Kindara Knowledge Based to help users understand when to use the Questionable Temperature feature in the Kindara App.
+I wrote this article for the Kindara Knowledge Base to help users understand when to use the Questionable Temperature feature in the Kindara App.

 Any of the following nine factors can alter your basal body temperature, giving you a higher or lower reading than you would get otherwise.
 So if any of these factors applies to you, pay close attention to your temperatures and make sure to mark them as ‘questionable’ in the Kindara App if they seem incorrect.